Maple mustard tahini dressing is the perfect salad dressing or dip for all your fall and winter meals.

 - Salt – salt is necessary to balance out the dressing and makes it delicious!

 How to make maple tahini dressing

 Measure all the ingredients in a small bowl or jar.

 Whisk the ingredients well with a small whisk or fork.
 You could even try shaking the jar (with a tight-sealing lid on) but I prefer to mix with a fork to ensure all the ingredients get well combined.

-- This dressing tends to thicken up as it sits – if it seems too thin at first, let it sit for 10 minutes or so and it will thicken.
+- This dressing tends to thicken up as it sits – if it seems too runny at first, let it sit for 10 minutes or so and it will thicken.
 It gets even thicker when stored in the fridge.
-If you have time, leave the dressing out on the counter for 5 minutes after being refrigerated and it will be easier to pour and will thin out a bit.
+If you have time, leave the dressing out on the counter for 5 minutes after being refrigerated and it will be easier to pour and will get closer to it’s original thickness.

 - I find it’s easiest to whisk the dressing with a small whisk or fork vs. using a spoon or shaking the dressing to ensure that the dressing is smooth and there are not clumps of tahini leftover.

 - Dressing may separate a bit when stored in the fridge, simply shake or stir before using.

 - Tahini can get thick at the bottom of the jar – be sure to stir it well before measuring for this recipe.
 You may want to use a high speed blender when making this dressing if you find the tahini is really thick at the bottom of the jar.

 - This dressing is made to be a good balance between sweet, savory and salty.
 If you find the dressing to be too sweet, simply add a bit more tahini and apple cider vinegar.
 If you find the dressing to be too acidic, add more maple syrup.